tmathews/capitaine-cursors/README.md

+# Edge Edition

+This is a modification which makes the cursor have more "edge".

 # Capitaine cursors

 This is an x-cursor theme inspired by macOS and based on KDE Breeze.
 The source files were made in Inkscape, and the theme was designed to pair well with my icon pack,